-The light is red and signals that the charge on the machine has exceed the 5% of the maximum payload admitted.
+The light is red and signals that the charge on the machine has exceeded 5% of the maximum payload admitted.
 When the red light is switched on, an acoustic advisor intervenes also and the power supply cutoff.
-The red light switch off when the charge on the machine returns to the regular parameters of charge admitted.
+The red light switches off when the charge on the machine returns to the regular parameters of charge admitted.